 Mom, you should’ve made me stay in girl scouts.

 An hour had passed and we were still going.
 This trail just went on and on.
 The neighbors had told me there are 300 miles of trails in the greenbelt behind us and now, I reckon it so.
 I had my phone with me and looked at the map.
 But of course, it didn’t have a clue.
 It was busy re-routing…I didn’t know what else to do.

 About this time, I panicked.
 I didn’t want to.
 I kept telling myself not to.
 But regardless, the tears began to well up inside.
 I no longer was enjoying this walk and deeply longed to be home.
 Man, it was hot outside.
 No water.
 No map.

-Rather than consuming the beauty, I focused my attention with all the wrongness I could find.
+Rather than consuming beauty, I focused my attention on all the wrongness I could find.

 And here’s where this crazy, mixed-up story takes a twisted turn to you.
 I know some of you out there are on some kind of journey.
-It feels like a bumpy, out of control, rickety roller coaster.
+Life feels like a bumpy, out of control, rickety roller coaster.
+You feel lost in life.
 There are unexpected turns, dips, and jerks and you ask, “When will it ever end?”
 Maybe you wish you could go back in time and have a do-over about a couple of things.
 The mess we find ourselves in is kinda confusing.
 If you’re like me, you just wanna go home.
 Here’s the good news: one day we will get to go…

 “I’m asking God for one thing,

 only one thing:

 Stuck out in the middle of nowhere and yet less than a mile from home.
 Feeling like a wandering Israelite.
 Waiting for the manna to show.
 I was utterly L.O.S.T. and begrudgingly called my husband to let him know it.
 He is such a kind-hearted man that he dropped everything at work and came to our rescue.
 I didn’t think things could get much worse, but just then, my little guy tipped over and fell on a cactus.